abcxyz/abc/t/nextjs_react_template/contents/README.md

 - `client_secret` - [Required] The application Auth0 Client Secret

 ## Available Scripts
-prerequisites: `node.js` and `npm`.
-If not, follow the download steps [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 In the project directory, you can run:

 ### `npm run dev`